Matchmaking API

 .

-2. if there is already a Session with that SessionName
+2. If there is already a Session with that SessionName

 , the peer will join it.